Who am I?

 🎮 Wielding lightsabers in BeatSaber, hopping onto population one, flying away in Rocket League, or exploring other (primarily VR, MacOS, or game-porting / Whisky - MacOS) games.

-I've been an atheist, since I was ~8-10 since I don't believe in God or religion*.
-Instead I believe in understanding the universe through the scientific method.
-However, when you don't believe in an inherent purpose.
+I've been an atheist since I was ~8-10, I don't believe in God or religion*.
+Instead, I believe in understanding the universe through the scientific method.
+When you don't believe in an inherent purpose.
 You must search for / create one for yourself.
 What makes life matter if there's nothing after death?
 That's the challenge.

-To understand his purpose, one must understand himself.
+To understand my purpose, I had to understand myself.
 What defines me?
 Who am I?
-Let’s explain my perspective by diving into a fun thought process I built around cloning and teleportation:
+Let's explain my perspective by diving into a fun thought process I built around cloning and teleportation:

 Whilst not believing in a consciousness, what truly makes you - 'you' ?
 If I were to clone you identically, with the clone having identical memories as you, and neither of you knowing which of you is the clone — aren't you the same person?
 Both of you think the same way, act the same way, do the same action in the same scenarios, and have the same memories and experiences.
 The only thing possibly broken — is the continuity of your consciousness, but for the sake of this argument we say that consciousness is being ignored.